linode/docs/docs/guides/networking/dns/custom-name-servers/index.md

     Within the output, you should see at least one NS record that defines your custom name sever and an A record for your name server that points to the correct IP address of your server.

-1.  **The A records for your domain can be verified by running the following dig command**, which confirms the changes have propagated to the DNS resolver used by your system.
+1.  **The A records for your custom name server's domain can be verified by running the following dig command**, which confirms the changes have propagated to the DNS resolver used by your system.
 Replace *ns1.example.com* with the domain of your name server.

         dig ns1.example.com A +short